Offer small sips of clear fluids and bland foods to keep your toddler hydrated and calm their upset stomach.

 What To Give Toddler When Throwing Up to Prevent Dehydration?

-Offer small sips of clear fluids such as oral rehydration solutions, diluted fruit juices, or water.
+Offer small sips of clear fluids such as oral rehydration solutions, small amounts of diluted juice, or water.
 These help replace lost fluids and electrolytes without irritating the stomach.
 Avoid sugary drinks and sodas as they may worsen symptoms.

 When Can I Start Giving Solid Foods To My Toddler After Throwing Up?

 Once your toddler can keep fluids down for several hours without vomiting, begin reintroducing bland solid foods slowly.
-Start with easy-to-digest options like bananas, rice, applesauce, and toast to soothe the digestive system.
+Start with easy-to-digest options like bananas, rice, applesauce, and toast to help the digestive system settle.

 Are Oral Rehydration Solutions the Best Choice For Toddlers Throwing Up?

-Yes, oral rehydration solutions are ideal because they contain a balanced mix of salts and sugars to replenish electrolytes lost during vomiting.
-They help maintain hydration safely without triggering more nausea.
+Yes, oral rehydration solutions are usually the best choice because they contain a balanced mix of salts and sugars to replenish electrolytes lost during vomiting.
+They help maintain hydration more effectively than plain water alone during repeated vomiting.

 Can I Give My Toddler Juice When They Are Throwing Up?